5 Quick Tips to Make Your Video Content Look Better

 5. Stay away from cream walls as a backdrop!

-Brisbane-based colourist Angela Cerasi from Peachy Keen Colour graded this video content of an older, balding man wearing a blue demin shirt and an eyepatch, being interviewed against a pink backdrop, for the documentary "Playing With Sharks"
+Video content from Brisbane-based colourist Angela Cerasi from Peachy Keen Colour, who graded this shot of an older, balding man wearing a blue demin shirt and an eyepatch, being interviewed against a pink backdrop, for the documentary "Playing With Sharks"

 Interview from the Peachy grade of the feature documentary Playing with Sharks.